 None of the five pictographs/petroglyphs within MDT ROW are regularly maintained by the agency.
-The MDT has placed no signing to draw visitors to the sites in order to protect them from deterioration and prevent them from being vandalized.
+The MDT has placed no signing to draw visitors to the sites in order to protect them from deterioration and prevent them from being vandalized .
 The MDT has allocated \$10,000 for the restoration of the Kila Pictograph Site (24FH1006-24FH1009, 24FH0420), but is awaiting concurrence from the Confederated Salish & Kootenai Tribes before proceeding with that project.

-All 23 archaeological sites are only partially located within MDT ROW.
+All 21 archaeological sites are only partially located within MDT ROW.
 All but one of the sites (24PW1044) was documented as part of the MDT's on-going cultural resource program under Section 106 of the National Historic Preservation Act.
-Mitigation work has been conducted at four of the 23 sites because of impacts caused to them by MDT construction projects within the last five years.4 Mitigation work was conducted on only one site in 2011: Crow Agency II (24ST0089).
-Work on the remaining three sites was conducted prior to 2011.
-The MDT does not install directional or interpretive signing at archaeological sites.
+No mitigation work was conducted at any of the sites in 2012-2013.